-Your child will remain in the hospital for four to seven days following the procedure.
+Your child will remain in the hospital for three to five days following the procedure.

 Most children will need pain medications for the first month.
 Usually it takes a month or two for your child to fully recover and resume normal activities.
 Your child’s pediatric surgeon can advise as to what sports are allowed.

 Below, find answers to common questions.
 Click each item to expand the Q&A for each section.

 After your child receives general anesthesia, the surgeon makes two small lateral incisions on each side of the chest.
 Using a thoracoscope (small diameter telescope) to visualize the chest, a C-shaped bar is inserted subcutaneously through two small lateral incisions.
 The bar is located at the point of maximum protrusion, placed in front of the sternum and fixed in a compressing position to the ribs on either side.
 The bar is normally removed after two to three years during an outpatient procedure .